 Frasch High Back Ergonomic Mesh Office Chair

 Although this model is highly rated, it is slightly more than $200, which is why it didn’t win top honors.
-It’s only twenty dollars over the line though, and can frequently be found on sale, so we felt as though we would have been remiss if we didn’t give it a mention because it is an exceptional chair.
+It’s only twenty dollars over the line, though, and can frequently be found on sale, so we felt we would have been remiss if we didn’t mention it because it is an exceptional chair.

-It’s a hybrid chair – a mix of mesh and high density, breathable fabric.
-The seatback is mesh, which is where that material will do the most good in terms of breathability, and the durable fabric is stretched over a generous memory foam pad, making it delightfully comfortable.
+It’s a hybrid chair—a mix of mesh and high-density, breathable fabric.
+The seatback is mesh, which will do the most good in terms of breathability, and the durable fabric is stretched over a generous memory foam pad, making it delightfully comfortable.

-Most mesh chairs win low marks for aesthetics, and it’s not hard to see why, but Frasch has managed to create a design that’s pretty good looking by mesh chair standards.
+Most mesh chairs score low marks for aesthetics, and it’s not hard to see why, but Frasch has managed to create a design that’s pretty good-looking by mesh chair standards.

-On top of that, it’s got a raft of well-implemented ergonomic features you’ll love, including excellent lumbar support, a sculpted seat, ergonomically designed flip-up armrests, and adequate upper back support, although the chair lacks a proper headrest, unfortunately.
+In addition, it has a raft of well-implemented ergonomic features you’ll love, including excellent lumbar support, a sculpted seat, ergonomically designed flip-up armrests, and adequate upper back support.
+Unfortunately, the chair lacks a proper headrest.

-The lumbar support is height adjustable, giving you a means of tweaking the chair to provide maximum comfort and support, and some model variants of the chair come with a foot ring.
-Depending on how you plan to sit in the chair, that could wind up being your favorite feature.
+The lumbar support is height adjustable, allowing you to tweak the chair to provide maximum comfort and support.
+Some model variants of the chair come with a foot ring, which could wind up being your favorite feature, depending on how you plan to sit in the chair.

 Songmics UOBN86B High Backed Mesh Office Chair